Anne Hamilton, Countess of Huntly: Early life

 On the infant Queen Mary's accession to the throne, Anne's father, James Hamilton, Earl of Arran, became Regent of Scotland until 1554, when he surrendered the post to Mary's mother Mary of Guise.
 Mary of Guise visited France in 1551.
 On her return in December, Anne was bought magnificent clothes to join Guise's household as a lady-in-waiting and maid of honour.
 The clothes included; a grey velvet gown; a crimson velvet gown with gold passementerie; four hoods and sets of sleeves; red stockings; with a sponge, a rubbing brush and a pair of knives.
-Her father had already bought her several fine gowns, all paid for from the royal exchequer.
+Her father had already bought her several fine gowns, made by John Anderson, all paid for from the royal exchequer.

 Anne was ill in March and April 1552.
 She recovered, perhaps with the help of drugs bought from Guise's apothecary and surgeon costing £20.
 At this time her servants were Effame Hamilton, Gilbert Ruthven and William Forrester.
 Effame, who was called Anne's keeper, sewed her clothes and kept the fire in Anne's chamber.
 Anne's older sister Barbara Hamilton married Alexander Gordon, Lord Gordon.
 Lady Gordon and Lady Anne travelled with Mary of Guise to the west of Scotland in March 1553.
 Lady Anne went to Falkland Palace in June.
 Soon after, their father resigned the regency to Mary of Guise, and thereafter the Crown records no longer documented Anne's expenses.